anshsrtv/leaderboard-project/README.md

 1. Set the content type as `application/json`.
 No secrets for now.
 1. Select the individual event called "Pull Requests".
 Let the webhook be `Active`.
 1. Make another similar webhook with payload URL `/issue/` appended to it, and select the event "issues".
-1. Also create a new Leaderboard object in the admin panel or Python shell with the, username same as the github username you are making your PRs with.
+1. Also create a new Leaderboard object in the admin panel or Python shell with the user same as the github username you are making your PRs with.

 ## Other Instructions
 This repository has been created while keeping some good coding practices and situational advantages, and so the following needs to be kept in mind while working with it.